UCLAdeepvision/CS163-Projects-2025Fall/_posts/2025-11-30-team31-human-pose-estimation.md

 $$

 Where $$Y$$ is the input image, $$*$$ denotes convolution, $$W_i$$ and $$B_i$$ are the weights and biases of the $$i$$-th layer, and max (0,⋅) represents the ReLU activation.
 SRCNN's simplicity allows fast training and easy integration into pipelines where low-resolution keypoint heatmaps are upscaled to higher resolution for finer localization.

+While SRCNN was originally designed for image super-resolution, its principles have influenced pose estimation pipelines—particularly in heatmap-based keypoint localization.
+In pose estimation, models often predict low-resolution heatmaps for each joint, which must then be upsampled to higher resolutions for precise localization.
+SRCNN-like architectures can be used to refine or super-resolve these heatmaps, improving joint accuracy without substantially increasing computational cost.
+In this context, SRCNN-style models serve as post-processing or refinement modules, learning a mapping from coarse joint confidence maps to sharper, more spatially precise outputs.
+The ill-posed nature of heatmap super-resolution mirrors that of image SR, as multiple high-resolution joint configurations can correspond to the same low-resolution heatmap.

 ### Implementation of SRCNN
 ```